 Paula J Williams Counselling and Psychotherapy

-Temenos Post-Graduate Certificate in Supervision.
+I am a very experienced Person-Centred counsellor and psychotherapist, as well as supervisor and trainer, with an interest in Existential and Gestalt therapies, working in central Edinburgh.
+I hold the Persona and Stirling University MSc in Counselling and Psychotherapy, the Post-Graduate Diploma in Person-Centred Counselling, and the Temenos Post-Graduate Certificate in Supervision.
+I also completed a course with KU Leuven on Existential Wellbeing Counselling.
 I was previously an Accredited Member of the BACP from January 2008 until October 2016, and was previously registered with the BACP Register of Counsellors and Psychotherapists until October 2016, when I left the BACP due to long-standing and growing disillusionment with their practices and approach; I am now a Senior Accredited Member of the National Counselling Society, both as a counsellor and as a supervisor, and on the Register through the NCS.
 I am a member of Person-Centred Therapy Scotland.

 I have a long history of working to support people to overcome difficulties and to realise their potential.
 Whilst at school I volunteered with MENCAP, worked with Deaf and deafened young people, and helped on residential breaks for young people with Downs Syndrome.
 I have run internet-based support groups for people who have experienced sexual violence and abuse, groups for LGBTQI parents, and conference and training workshops on sexuality and parenting.
 More recently I have volunteered for an HIV/AIDS charity, and helped to run a community website.